vdhamer/SwiftyJSON_demo/README.md

 So the use of UIKit isn't an issue for me: my SwiftUI code already displays a sectioned table with data fetched from CoreData.
 So I only needed to focus on how to use SwiftJSON to enter data into the CoreData persistent data storage.

 ## My code changes

 There are minor changes compared to the original source code:
-- it works without warnings on the current version of Swift/Xcode
+- I made sure there are no warnings when using the lateset version of Swift/Xcode.
 - I did some renaming (Hacking with Swift sometimes uses short names for practical reasons)
 - I installed SwiftLint 0.53 (with default settings) and fixed the warnings from SwiftLint
 - I installed SwiftJSON as a package rather than copying the Swift source file into the project.
 This keeps the package up to date.
 - changes to logging to the console and error handling.
 I deliberately used `fatalError()` instead of `print()` here and there, as this is not meant to be prduction code.
+FatalError ensures that that exception, if it would ever occur, gets attention.
-- one of the filters now finds commits by Doug Gregor instead of Joe Groff.
-This increases the chance that the filter returns recent records.
-Joe Groff seems to have switched to other projects.
+- One of the projects filters (predicates) now finds commits by Doug Gregor instead of Joe Groff.
+Joe Groff nowadays seem to work on other projects/repos.
+So filtering on Doug instead of Joe will usually give non-empty results (the app only loads recent records).
-- added one line of code that allows the code to run on an iPad.
+- I added one line of code that allows the code to run on an iPad.
 It sets `ac.popoverPresentationController?.sourceItem` to anchor a popup.

 The final code changes from the Hacking with Swift Project 38 are included in a separate repository.
 They consist of two advanced features that Paul Hudson considered "optional":
 1. adding **Sections** to the UITableView (grouping commits by the same author).
 This impacts the CoreData and UIKit part of the code.